Description

 Nonathymulin Research and Cancer

 Research in mice suggests that Thymalin may act synergistically with pulsed laser radiation studied in the context of certain types of cancer.
 Neodymium lasers are frequently used to mitigate and prevent cancerous and precancerous skin lesions (including melanoma) with moderate to high success rates.
 The technique is considered to be employed specifically in cases of metastasis.
 A combination of Thymalin and radiation may be synergistic as the peptide appears to impact the number of antibody-producing cells in the spleen.
 It is thought that this may have a greater suppressive impact on the tumor and attain higher remission rates.
 Studies suggest Nonathymulin may exhibit activity without the synergistic action of radiation.
 Research in rats observed that sub-therapeutic concentrations of the molecule appeared to block tumor growth in nearly 80% of examined cases and tumor regression in more than half of the animals in the experiment.[3]
-According to the researchers, the “High efficiency of Thymalin can be attributed to the use of lower [concentrations] of the substance and their modulation during the treatment course in accordance with the regimes of activation therapy.”
+According to the researchers, the “High efficiency of Thymalin can be attributed to the use of lower [concentrations] of the substance and their modulation during the [exposure] course in accordance with the regimes of activation therapy.”
 The peptide, when combined with plasmapheresis, exhibited potential for action against chronic lympholeukemia.
-The peptide/plasmapheresis combination appears to engage in hematological compensation, potentially more than standard chemotherapeutic agents.
+The peptide/plasmapheresis combination appears to engage in hematological compensation, potentially more than standard chemotherapeutic compounds.
 The combination also appeared to improve lymphoid activity.

 Thymalin and Psoriasis

 Psoriasis is a specific inflammatory condition of the skin and joints.
-A combination of standard compounds for psoriasis with Thymalin has yielded improved laboratory measures of the condition.4] Researchers have suggested that Thymalin may have a measurable, observable influence on the status of the disease.
+A combination of standard compounds for psoriasis with Thymalin has yielded improved laboratory measures of the condition.[4]
+Researchers have suggested that Thymalin may have a measurable, observable influence on the status of the disease.

 Thymalin and Tuberculosis Research